altruios/namshubettulpa/public/namshubettulpa/chapters/lions-tigers-and-bears.md

 *He turned his head back to the stairs*
 ~The officer had his uniform bundled in his arm~ "F::I'll take that."
-*He reached out and grabbed the uniform*
-*Looking back at Martha*
-"F::Rule three: less of a rule more of a suggestion: costumes are fun.
+*He reached out and grabbed the uniform, looking back at Martha* "F::Rule three: less of a rule more of a suggestion: costumes are fun.
 You can write in a costume in their mind, but why do the extra work."
 *He turned his head back to the kitchen*
 "F::Son, go brand your new father on the forehead."
 *Felix tilted his head to the once-been officer* "F::And think deeply about your father."
-*The son moved into the living room, brandishing the red hot iron device, and did as instructed* }
+*The son moved into the living room, brandishing the red hot iron device, and did as instructed.
+Felix grabbed the back of both their heads and closed his eyes* }
 {
-*Felix grabbed the back of both their heads and closed his eyes* ~A moment later, ~
+~A moment later, ~
 "F::There."
 *And Felix leaned back*